PlasmaPy/PlasmaPy/docs/glossary.rst

         the user to pass in parameters with the correct units.
       - When possible, lite-functions are decorated with `numba.jit` (or the like) for an additional speed boost.

+..
+Much of PlasmaPy's functionality incorporates `Astropy units
+   <https://docs.astropy.org/en/stable/units/>`_ for user convenience and
+   to mitigate calculation errors from inappropriate units, but this comes at the sacrifice of speed.
+While this penalty is not significant for typical use, it can become substantial during intensive numerical calculations. **Lite-functions** are introduced for the specific case where speed matters, but **[USER NOTICE]** this comes with the reduction of safeguards so a user needs to know what they are doing!
+   For additional details look to the glossary entry for :term:`lite-function`.

    particle-like
       An `object` is *particle-like* if it is a |Particle| or